hyperledger-archives/fabric/docs/API/MemberServicesAPI.md

 The administrator interface of the TCA provides the following functions:

 	service TCAA { // admin
-	    rpc ReadCertificateSets(TCertReadSetsReq) returns (CertSets);
 	    rpc RevokeCertificate(TCertRevokeReq) returns (CAStatus); // not yet implemented rpc RevokeCertificateSet(TCertRevokeSetReq) returns (CAStatus); // not yet implemented rpc PublishCRL(TCertCRLReq) returns (CAStatus); // not yet implemented }

-The `ReadCertificateSets` function allows auditors only to read transaction certificate sets for some or all users of the blockchain.

 The public interface of the TCA provides the following functions: